Looking for an easier way to add professional color effects and creative adjustments to your photos?

 The imported preset(s) will now be visible in the Imported section.
 Again, you can change the name and save a preset as a favorite.

-Create Masks by Using Selective Adjustments in Nik 7 Color Efex
+Create Masks by Using Local Adjustments in Nik 8 Color Efex

 The Nik Collection plugins don’t use Layers and Masks like we are used to from Photoshop and other advanced post-processing tools.
 Instead, they use something called Control Points.
-Version 6 saw big upgrades to this function, and due to the additional masking tools, it’s now known as Selective Adjustments.
+Version 6 introduced big upgrades to this feature, and with the additional masking tools, it’s now known as Local Adjustments.
 In the latest version, it’s become even better.

-In Nik 7 Color Efex, we find Control Points, Control Lines, Control Polygons, and a Luminance Mask.
-These are similar to masks in Photoshop or Lightroom and are used to apply or remove adjustments (filters) from specific areas in the image.
+In Nik 8 Color Efex, you’ll find Control Points, Control Lines, Control Polygons, Luminosity Mask, and the new Color Mask.
+These work similarly to masks in Photoshop or Lightroom and allow you to apply or remove adjustments (filters) from specific areas in your image.

 Regular Control Points/Lines are used to apply adjustments only to the selected areas while a Neutral Control Point/Line is used to remove adjustments from those areas.